- Adapting your strategy to suit the needs of your brand:

 $600 now 25% off—$450.
 Enroll here.

-In our first class module we covered essential content marketing; now we’ll look at more advanced content marketing tactics.
+In the first module we covered essential content marketing; now we’ll look at more advanced content marketing tactics.
 These practical, actionable strategies will help you identify your golden content opportunities, drive traffic, and leapfrog your competitors.
-We’ll look at site architecture, content modelling, global and local SEO practices that suit both brand and consumer.
+We’ll look at site architecture, content modelling and global and local SEO practices that suit both brand and consumer.